chiabingxuan/DSA3101-Group-Project/README.md

 #### 5.3.4 Performance Metrics and Interpretation

 #### Time Complexity: Explain
-- For a typical case, the expected time complexity is O(N^3), where N = (`num_routes` x `num_time_slots`).
-This is based on the average-case complexity.
-  - This accounts for the main computational effort of the linear programming optimization.

 #### Space Complexity: Explain
-- Space complexity is O(N^2), where N = (`num_routes` x `num_time_slots`).
-  - This is due to the storage requirements for the constraint matrices.

-#### Overall
-- The time and space complexity are generally reasonable.
-However, it is worth noting that it can be challenging if N (i.e. the number of decision variables) grows too large.
-  - For time complexity O(N^3), if N becomes very large (e.g. number of routes and time slots increase significantly), the time required to run the model grows rapidly, potentially making it too slow for real-time applications.
-  - For space complexity O(N^2), large N would similarly strain memory resources.

-- For small to moderate N, the model is good and would provide precise results.
-For large N, it can potentially be problematic.
-  - Since the number of decision variables in this problem can be controlled by adjusting the granularity of allocation parameters — such as carefully selecting the number of routes and time slots considered at a time — the model remains reasonable and computationally efficient.

 ### 5.4 **Subgroup B: System Optimization and Forecasting**

-#### 5.4.1 Modeling Techniques considered
-- Some techniques considered include *Traditional Statistical Models* such as *Regression Analysis* and *Seasonal Decomposition of Time Series (STL)*, or *Machine Learning Models* such as *Linear Regression* and *Random Forest*
-- These models are structured to capture the nuances of demand patterns, improving the accuracy of forecasts.
-Models like *Random Forest* are also able to capture categorical variables to incorporate into the predictions.

-#### 5.4.2 Model Selection Criteria

-**Our Team has decided to go ahead with utilising the Random Forest as our Demand Forecasting Model**

-#### 5.4.3 Detailed Description

-#### 5.4.4 Model performance metrics and intepretation

 ## 6. Evaluation